'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 "I thank my team for their hard work, and of course my sponsors.
 We did our best, but it wasn't quite enough.

-"I won't be endorsing another mayoral candidate just yet, but I may do so once I scrutinize their policies in more detail.
-If I do endorse it'll be a fiscally responsible candidate - not a reckless spender."
+"I won't be endorsing another mayoral candidate just yet, but I may do so once I scrutinise their policies in more detail.
+If I do endorse, it'll be a fiscally responsible candidate - not a reckless spender."

 Molloy indicated he would be keen on another tilt at mayor in three years' time.